Trip to the Pumpkin Patch

 If you would like to see what Food Box Blessings looks like, check out our Food Box Blessings video at Video’s from The Edge

-With the help of Life Church, Red Robin, West Salem ACE Hardware, Urban Grange Coffee, West Salem Les Schwab Tire Centers, Connection Life Church, Applebee’s, Copper Creek Mercantile and many other business’ in Salem and Keizer we were able to provide more than, 1,700 Christmas gifts to children in our community
+With the help of Life Church, Red Robin, The Elsinore Theatre, Salem Tennis and Swim Club, West Salem ACE Hardware, Urban Grange Coffee, West Salem Les Schwab Tire Centers, Connection Life Church, and many other business’ in Salem and Keizer we were able to provide more than 630 Christmas wishes to children in our community

 Each of those supporters put up Dream Tree’s.
 Each Dream Tree was covered with ornaments that contained the exact Christmas wishes of children who had been interviewed in the homes or at Dream Center.